WHO IS ELIGIBLE FOR THE COMPOSERS’ FUND?

 Whilst a recipient of the Composers’ Fund, you are able to be named by an organisation as main music creator for The Open Fund or Beyond Borders, so long as the project does not link to Composers’ Fund activity.

 Composers currently being commissioned to write a piece for the New Music Biennial in 2017 cannot apply to the Composers’ Fund until this project is complete.
-(Therefore are eligible to apply in 2018).
+(Therefore are eligible to apply in autumn 2017).

 Applications must be made by the composer and all grants awarded via this fund will be paid directly to the composer.